cloudflare/cloudflare-docs/content/load-balancing/_index.md

 {{<Aside type="note" header="Note">}}

-If you are only interested in monitoring server health — and not in distributing traffic according to server health — check out our <a href="https://support.cloudflare.com/hc/articles/4404867308429">standalone Health Checks</a>.
+If you are only interested in monitoring server health — and not in distributing traffic according to server health — check out our [standalone Health Checks](https://support.cloudflare.com/hc/articles/4404867308429).

 {{</Aside>}}